denialromeo/danielmoore.us/about.md

 <a id="political-views" href="javascript:;" id="dropdown2" target="_self"><b>Political Views</b></a>
 <div id="instructions2" style="display:none;">
-    <p>I'm ecstatic with my personal life and optimistic about my future prospects.
-But I'm pessimistic about the world generally.
-I often feel like I'm receiving good news while attending a funeral.</p>
     <p>Trends which interest me include the ceding of U.S. global influence to China, the doubling of the world population over the past 50 years, and record-breaking temperatures every summer.</p>
     <p>Historical statements I believe &ndash;</p>
     <ul>